-"Net Win" means drop from gaming devices, plus the redemption value of expired tickets, less fills, less payouts, less the portion of the gaming operation's payments to a third-party wide-area progressive jackpot system provider that is contributed only to the progressive jackpot amount.
+"Net Win" is defined as the drop from gaming devices, plus the redemption value of expired tickets, less fills, less payouts, less that portion of the gaming operation's payments to a third-party wide-area progressive jackpot system provider that is contributed only to the progressive jackpot amount.

-Credits Applied to RSTF or the TNGF: The State agrees to provide the Tribe with annual credits for up to sixty percent (60%) of the payments otherwise due to be paid into the RSTF or TNGF for the following:
+Credits Applied to the RSTF or the TNGF: The State agrees to provide the Tribe with annual credits for up to sixty percent (60%) of the payments otherwise due to be paid into the RSTF or TNGF for the following:

-- Payments or the value of services provided to San Diego County, local jurisdictions, and nonprofit and civic organizations operating facilities or providing services within the County for fire, law enforcement, emergency medical services, public transit, education, tourism, recreation, and other services and infrastructure improvements intended to serve offreservation needs of County residents - such payments shall be subject to approval by the County or local jurisdiction in the County and at least twenty percent (20%) of the annual credits must be utilized for the above stated purposes; - 2) Non-gaming related capital investments and economic development projects by the Tribe that provide mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social or environmental value, or diversify the sources of revenue for the Tribe's general fund;
+1) Payments by the Tribe to the County, local jurisdictions, or non-profit and civic organizations operating facilities or providing services within the County for fire, law enforcement, public transit, education, tourism, and other services and infrastructure improvements intended to serve off-reservation needs of County or local jurisdiction residents as well as those of the Tribe;

-- 3) Payments to support operating expenses and capital improvements for non-tribal governmental agencies or facilities operating within the County; - Investments in, and any funds paid to the State in connection with, renewable energy projects that, in part, serve the gaming facility, to include facilities that incorporate charging stations for electric or other zero-emission vehicles that are available to patrons and employees of the gaming facility; - 5) Payments to support capital improvements and operating expenses for facilities located on the reservation or within California that provide health care services to tribal members, Indians, and non-Indians; - 6) Investments by the Tribe for water treatment or conservation projects and recycling projects; and, - 7) Grants to other federally-recognized tribes for governmental or general welfare purposes.
+- 2) Non-gaming related capital investments and economic development or other projects by the Tribe that provide mutual benefits to the Tribe and the State, the County or local jurisdictions because, for instance, they have particular cultural, social or environmental value, or diversify the sources of revenue for the Tribe's general fund; - 3) Payments to support operating expenses and capital improvements for non-tribal governmental agencies or facilities operating within the County or local jurisdictions; - 4) Investments in, and any funds paid to the State, including excise taxes, in connection with, renewable energy projects that, in part, serve the gaming facility, to include facilities that incorporate charging stations for electric or other zero-emission vehicles that are available to patrons and employees of the gaming facility; - 5) Payments to support capital improvements and operating expenses for facilities within California that provide health care services to tribal members, Indians, and non-Indians; - 6) Costs incurred by the Tribe to fund the construction and operation of a museum or to preserve cultural resources within the County; - 7) Payments to Indians who are not members of the Tribe for educational, healthcare, general welfare, or vocational purposes, or to other federally-recognized tribes for governmental or general welfare purposes; and, - 8) Payments by the Tribe to reimburse the County for any loss of property tax revenues, sales tax revenue that would otherwise be due for retail sales at the Tribe's gaming facility or transient occupancy tax at the Tribe's hotel, if it was not located on Indian lands.